Girl Redefined

 2016 - 2017

-I began developing signs of Anorexia Nervosa during the spring of 2016.
-Slowly, over the following year the condition worsened until my ED behaviors came to light that winter.
+I began developing signs of Anorexia Nervosa during the spring of 2016, following attempts to eat healthy & get in shape for soccer season that had become obsessive.
+Slowly, over the following year, the condition worsened until my ED behaviors came to light that winter.

 2017